The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 Bodysuits are it, baby!

-The bodysuit is a versatile & form-fitting one-piece garment, with roots in dance & athletic wear.
-It gained prominence in the early 20th century as a practical attire choice for dancers & gymnasts desiring movement & coverage.
+The bodysuit is a versatile & form-fitting one-piece garment, with roots in dance and athletic wear.
+It gained prominence in the early 20th century as a practical attire choice for dancers & gymnasts desiring movement and coverage.

 In the 1950s, the bodysuit carved its way into mainstream fashion.
 This was partly due to its sleek & streamlined appearance, which was well-suited for the fashion trends of the time, as it paired with high-waisted skirts or pants, creating a clean & polished look.